JRenoir/WISER_Quantum_Portfolio_Optimization_VG/README.md

 Step 1: Problem mapping and circuit pattern construction; Step 2: Circuit optimization and transpilation; Step 3: Backend execution and optimization

-We also adopt the gradient-free NFT optimizer (https://arxiv.org/pdf/1903.12166) and CVaR aggregation rule ($\alpha$ is fixed at $0.1$) developed by the project initiators.
-We are also developing a new **quantum natural gradient optimizer**, which will be tested in the next stage; see **Appendix II** for details.
+We also adopt the gradient-free NFT optimizer (https://arxiv.org/pdf/1903.12166) and CVaR aggregation rule ($\alpha$ is fixed at $0.1$) developed by the project initiators. **We are also implementing a new quantum natural gradient optimizer, which will be tested in the next stage**; see **Appendix II** for details.

 **Parameters Used**: